tudor-malene/Easygrid/README.md

 Upgrade
 ------------------------

+#### Upgrading to 1.6.0
+ This version will break only custom inline edit closures.
+ To upgrade you need to add a second parameter to saveRowClosure, updateRowClosure or delRowClosure.
+This parameter will be of type InlineResponse.
+In order to send messages to the UI you will need to use this object instead of the return values.
+ Checkout the reference implementation: GormDatasourceService.updateRow

 #### Upgrading to 1.5.0
  This is a major update and it will break existing grids.
 Please let me know ASAP if you have problems upgrading First of all check the [petclinic example:](https://github.com/tudor-malene/grails-petclinic) and the [example](https://github.com/tudor-malene/Easygrid_example) repositories.